steveberardi/starplot/docs/reference-styling.md

 ## Creating a New PlotStyle

-The easiest way to create a whole new style is by defining it in a YAML file.
-You only have to define style properties that you want to override from the default base style -- similar to how Cascading Style Sheets (CSS) work.
+The easiest way to create a whole new style is by defining it in a YAML file. **You only have to define style properties that you want to override from the default base style** — similar to how Cascading Style Sheets (CSS) work.

 Example: